 The statement of activities demonstrates the degree to which the direct expenses of a given function, segment or component unit are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function, segment, or component unit.
 Program revenues include charges to customers who purchase, use or directly benefit from goods or services provided by a given function, segment, or component unit.
-Program revenues include charges to customers who purchase, use or directly benefit from goods or services provided by a given function, segment, or component unit.
 Program revenues also include grants and contributions that are restricted to meeting the operational or capital requirements of a particular function, segment, or component unit.
 Taxes and other items not properly included among program revenues are reported instead as general revenues.
 Resources that are dedicated internally are reported as general revenues rather than as program revenues.
 The Division does not allocate general government (indirect) expenses to other functions.

 Net assets are restricted when constraints placed on them are either externally imposed or are imposed by constitutional provisions or enabling legislation.
 Internally imposed designations of resources are not presented as restricted net assets.
-The government-wide statement of net assets reports \$17,892 restricted assets, of which all is restricted by enabling legislation.
+The government-wide statement of net assets reports \$18,119 restricted assets, of which all is restricted by enabling legislation.